Blog

 • Follow-up workflows must be handled outside the platform

 Uniqode is designed for QR-led digital interactions in structured, enterprise environments.
-It is typically evaluated when organizations prioritize controlled QR experiences and engagement analytics.
+Organizations evaluate it when they need controlled QR experiences and engagement analytics at scale.

-• Enterprise QR management: Centralized creation and control of QR experiences at scale.
+• Enterprise QR management with centralized creation and control

-• Engagement analytics: Tracks scans, interactions, and performance metrics across campaigns.
+• Engagement analytics across scans, interactions, and campaign performance

-• Structured digital interactions: Supports controlled information flows rather than open-ended contact capture.
+• Structured digital interactions for controlled information flows

-• Security and governance controls: Designed for organizations with compliance and oversight requirements.
+• Security and governance controls for organizations with compliance requirements

 • Not designed for offline environments or on-the-floor event capture